 Figure 4-3 provides a national breakdown of the public's willingness to bike on streets into four classifications.
 The largest grouping is considered "Interested but Concerned."
 This group stands to gain the most from the provision of safer on-street, exclusive bike facilities.
 Whereas bike facility design has traditionally been oriented toward the "Strong and Fearless" group (small unprotected facilities on high speed arterials), new bike facility design should focus on bringing all potential riders into the mix.
-By focusing on all of the groups highlighted in the graphic below, Miami-Dade County can have the greatest impact on increasing bike ridership as a travel mode, particularly for short trips.
+By focusing on all segments, Miami-Dade County can have the greatest impact on increasing bike ridership as a travel mode, particularly for short trips.